apache/arrow-adbc/docs/source/driver/go/flight_sql.rst

 Authentication
 --------------

 The driver does no authentication by default.
+The driver implements a few optional authentication schemes:

+- Mutual TLS (mTLS): see "Client Options" below.
+- An HTTP-style scheme mimicking the Arrow Flight SQL JDBC driver.

+  Set the options ``username`` and ``password`` on the :cpp:class:`AdbcDatabase`.
+Alternatively, set the option ``arrow.flight.sql.authorization_header`` for full control.

-The driver implements one optional authentication scheme that mimics the Arrow Flight SQL JDBC driver.
-This can be enabled by setting the option ``arrow.flight.sql.authorization_header`` on the :cpp:class:`AdbcDatabase`.
-The client provides credentials by setting the option value to the value of the ``authorization`` header sent from client to server.
+  The client provides credentials sending an ``authorization`` from client to server.
 The server then responds with an ``authorization`` header on the first request.
 The value of this header will then be sent back as the ``authorization`` header on all future requests.

 Bulk Ingestion
 --------------

 Flight SQL does not have a dedicated API for bulk ingestion of Arrow data into a given table.
-The driver instead constructs SQL statements to create and insert into the table.

-.. warning:: The driver does not escape or validate the names of
+The driver does not currently implement bulk ingestion as a result.
-             tables or columns.
-As a precaution, it instead limits identifier names to letters, numbers, and underscores.
-             Bulk ingestion should not be used with untrusted user input.

-The driver binds a batch of data at a time for efficiency.
-Also, the generated SQL statements hardcode ``?`` as the parameter identifier.

 Client Options
 --------------